 Software and IT Solutions – Should I Develop in-House, Buy or Outsource?

-This is a question that has been asked a billion times and yet you can find billion other business folks wondering about it all the time.
+This is a question that has been asked a billion times and yet you can find billion other business folks wondering about it all the time when they search for the best offshore Software Development Companies.
 Many modern day entrepreneurs see the advantages of outsourcing development work overseas, while there are others who had to stay away from outsourcing due to terrible past experiences.
 But the question remains — should you outsource development to an offshore IT company or it’s better hire resources and develop in-house?

 The tricky thing about software solutions is that there are usually 3 distinct ways in which an organization can achieve the intended business goal.

-- The efforts to build the intended product can be outsourced to another software services company.
+1) The efforts to build the intended product can be outsourced to another web development company.

 The typical reason why organizations discard the middle option above is that it is usually difficult to find a product that already does “most” of your business requirements.
 And those that come close, need so much customization and extra effort that it usually doesn’t make much business sense to bother about them.